Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 >Note: Optional arguments must come after any required arguments.

 ### 6.3.3 Keyword arguments
-(synonym: named arguments)
+When a function takes a lot of arguments, the code that calls the function is much more readable if the name of the argument is specified.
-You can also pass arguments explicitly with an assignment using their name as in lines 2 and 3:
+So you pass the argument explicitly with an assignment using its name as in lines 2 and 3:
 `message = "Mojo"`.
-These are called *keyword arguments*, and they are specified using the format *argument_name = argument_value*.
+These are called *keyword arguments* (or named arguments), and they are specified using the format *argument_name = argument_value*.

 See `keyword_args.mojo`:
 ```py